Is the Sony Bravia 8 II the best OLED in 2025? Hands-on Review

 What sizes is the Bravia 8 II available in?

-At launch, the Bravia 8 II is available in 55” and 65”.
-The 77” A95L remains in the range for now.
+At launch, the Bravia 8 II is available in 55-inch and 65-inch sizes.
+The 77-inch A95L remains in the lineup for those wanting a larger OLED option.

 What’s the difference between the Bravia 8 and Bravia 8 II?

-When is the Sony Bravia 8 II launch date?
+When did the Sony Bravia 8 II launch?

 Other Useful Content